nsnam/ns-3-dev-git/src/sixlowpan/doc/sixlowpan.rst

 other kinds of networks.

-Other than that, the module strictly follows :rfc:`4944` and :rfc:`6282`, with the following exceptions:
+Other than that, the module strictly follows :rfc:`4944` and :rfc:`6282`, with the exception that HC2 encoding is not supported, as it has been superseded by IPHC and NHC compression type (\ :rfc:`6282`).

-* HC2 encoding is not supported
+IPHC sateful (context-based) compression is supported but, since :rfc:`6775`
-* IPHC's SAC and DAC are not supported
+("Neighbor Discovery Optimization for IPv6 over Low-Power Wireless Personal Area Networks (6LoWPANs)") is not yet implemented, it is necessary to add the context to the nodes manually.

-The HC2 encoding is not supported, as it has been superseded by IPHC and NHC compression type (\ :rfc:`6282`).
+This is possible though the ``SixLowPanHelper::AddContext`` function.

-IPHC SAC and DAC are not yet supported, as they do require :rfc:`6775` ("Neighbor Discovery Optimization for IPv6 over Low-Power Wireless Personal Area Networks (6LoWPANs)") for full compliance.
-It is planned to support them in the future.
+Mind that installing different contexts in different nodes will lead to decompression failures.

 NetDevice
 #########